-Field/setting Description Enable verification of TLS certificate chain Select this checkbox to verify the certificate of the EAP authentication server.
-Then you must upload the certificate of the issuing CA in the next field.
+Field/setting Description Enable Select this checkbox to verify the certificate of the EAP verification of TLS authentication server.
+Then you must upload the certificate of the certificate chain issuing CA in the next field.

 Field/setting Description Browse button Click this button to import the certificate of the issuing CA. Then you can: Click Show to view the certificate's content.
-Click Remove to delete the installed certificate if it is inappropriate.
-Allow expired and not yet valid certificates Select this checkbox to make the authentication succeed regardless of the certificate's validity period.
+Click Remove to delete the installed certificate if it is Allow expired and inappropriate.Select this checkbox to make the authentication succeed not yet valid certificates regardless of the certificate's validity period.
 After deselecting this checkbox, the authentication fails whenever any certificate in the selected certificate chain is outdated or not valid yet.
 Allow connection if system clock is incorrect If powered off for a long time, the system time may be incorrect.
 When this checkbox is deselected, and if the system time is incorrect, the installed TLS certificate is considered not valid yet and will cause the network connection to fail.
 When this checkbox is selected, it will make the network connection successful when the system time is earlier than the firmware build before synchronizing with any NTP server.